-Installing or updating CAST Imaging with encrypted databases
+Installing or updating CAST Imaging with certificate-based database authentication

 Overview

-This section of documentation provides instructions for situations where you need to either install CAST Imaging from scratch or perform an in-place update to a new release and your CAST Storage Service/PostgreSQL instance(s) are already configured in encrypted mode.
+This section of documentation provides instructions for situations where you need to either install CAST Imaging from scratch or perform an in-place update to a new release and your CAST Storage Service/PostgreSQL instance(s) are already configured with certificate-based authentication.

 Scenarios and actions are provided below.